 - Campaign on humanist, atheist and secularist issues;

 - Volunteer and engage in other charitable work;

 - Represent atheist, humanist and secularist views, and provide a balance to the influence of religious groups;

 - Promote and celebrate scientific and rational thinking;

 - Promote Humanism as a life-stance;

 Your local Humanist groups

 There are a number of groups affiliated to the BHA, which we have a looser relationship with.
-You can find affiliate groups here.
+You can find the map of affiliate groups here.